"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Revelation 6:9-11 - When He opened the fifth seal, I saw under the altar the souls of those who had been slain for the word of God and for the testimony which they held.
 And they cried with a loud voice, saying, "How long, O Lord, holy and true, until You judge and avenge our blood on those who dwell on the earth?"
 Then a white robe was given to each of them; and it was said to them that they should rest a little while longer, until both the number of their fellow servants and their brethren, who would be killed as they were, was completed.

 Recall from Revelation 14:12-13, the Holy Spirit promised a blessing for those who die in the Lord during the Tribulation.
 After the Lord breaks the fifth Seal judgment, John sees the first Tribulation martyrs in Heaven under the altar.
 The Lord told these martyrs that He would avenge their deaths, but they had to wait until the number of those who would be killed was complete.
 It appears that the breaking of the fifth seal is the point at which God allows Satan and the powers of darkness to persecute and kill believers without restraint.
-In short, the Lord's enemies will kill His saints throughout the tribulation, but He will "reap" and gather their souls to Heaven, and then He will return to Earth to avenge their deaths, which we will discuss in the next few sections.
+In short, the Lord's enemies will kill His saints throughout the tribulation, but He will "reap" and gather their souls to Heaven, and then He will return to the earth to avenge their deaths, which we will discuss in the next few sections.

 18 And another angel came out from the altar, who had power over fire, and he cried with a loud cry to him who had the sharp sickle, saying, "Thrust in your sharp sickle and gather the clusters of the vine of the earth, for her grapes are fully ripe."